crazybiceps/Text_Generation_in_R/README.md

 # Text_Generation_in_R
-This is an awesome code that generates text using deep learning that to in R
+This is an awesome code that generates text using deep learning that too in R